Hagestedt, Grant E. 1/60 - 1/62 TRUMPET email@example.com

 Married in 1980 to Denise Battistone Hudson.

 The further removed we are in time from 7ASO, the more poignant the memories become.
-I suppose it is a combination of being so young in Europe for the first time, feeling like we lived there, unlike the way you feel as a tourist, and being part of the large, extended family of interesting, lively, like-minded people of the orchestra.
+It is probably a combination of being so young in Europe for the first time, feeling like we lived there, unlike the way you feel as a tourist, and being part of the large, extended family of interesting, lively, like-minded people of the orchestra.
 We complained at the time, but in retrospect we lived life to the fullest and felt very much alive every minute.

 Hughart, Jim 3/60 - 1/62 PERCUSSION, BASS email@example.com